erg-lang/erg/doc/zh_CN/syntax/19_visibility.md

 ## Visibility in external modules

-A class defined in one module can actually define methods from an external module.
+A class defined in one module can actually define 方法 from an external module.

 ``` erg
 # foo.er